haveno-dex/haveno-docs/docs/the-project/payment_methods/RTGS.md

 If you have more than one RTGS account you wish to add to Haveno you can create different accounts for each.

 Make sure all the details are correct when you add.

+!!! warning
-**Warning**, RTGS is for payments of large trades of Rs.
+    RTGS is for payments of large trades of Rs.
 200,000 or over.

 When setting up your RTGS payment account please make sure to include your: